rehanvipin/work/content/front-end-stuff/_index.md

 ---

 # Front-End stuff I should know
 This business is new to me.
-What the heck is happening here?
-Let's try to figure it out.
+Just trying to figure out what's happening and what I can do.

 This isn't a particular course or topic.
-Just a collection of thing I learn along the way.
+Just a collection of stuff that's been useful.
-Maybe a good foundation is required?
-Who knows.
-If you need to use something properly, you probably need to understand it well?
+Hopefully, it will help in building a solid foundation of practical skills.